 First, connect the external hard drive to your Lenovo ThinkPad 13.
 Then, install and run AOMEI Backupper Professional, select System Backup under Backup column.

 Second, edit the Task Name to differ from other backups.
 Then choose the external hard drive as target disk to save Lenovo ThinkPad 13 system image file,

 Third, click Start Backup to Create Windows backup.

 Step 2.
 Create Bootable Media to boot computer

 After backing up data completed, create bootable media with this program.
 On its main window, select Home -> Tools -> Create Bootable Media, then follow the instructions to create bootable USB drive.

 Then shut down your Lenovo Thinkpad 13, using extracting tool takes out the original SSD drive carefully, then put the new larger M.2 SSD drive into the slot and make sure the M.2 SSD connected successfully.
 At this moment, boot your Lenovo ThinkPad 13 with the bootable USB drive into WinPE environment.

 Step 3.
 Restore System to Larger M.2 SSD

 Your computer will automatically run AOMEI Backupper Standard once entering WinPE environment.
-Then you could restore system backup to the new larger M.2 SSD drive, make sure you have connected the external hard drive with the system backup image:
+Then you could restore system backup to the new larger M.2 SSD drive, please make sure you have connected the external hard drive with the system backup image: